swr06/GLGame/README.md

 # GLGame (A Tiny OpenGL based C++ Game Engine)

+# THIS PROJECT IS ABANDONED AND I HAVE MOVED ON TO OTHER PROJECTS AND SUCH!
+I STRONGLY ADVICE YOU TO NOT LOOK INTO THIS PROJECT OR CODE SINCE I WAS VERY NEW TO GRAPHICS WHEN I WROTE THIS ABOMINATION.

 ![GLGame Logo](https://github.com/swr06/GLGame/blob/master/Branding/logo1.png)
 <p align=center>
 Created by Samuel Rasquinha using C++17 and OpenGL 3.3 :game_die:
 </p>

 # Note